 Webinar I Transatlantic Perspectives on Securing Critical Raw Materials and Components in a Fragmented World

-Join EACC Florida and the European Railway Clusters Initiative (ERCI) for an action-oriented webinar examining how value-chain resilience is being addressed in the transportation sector, using the rail industry as a strategic case study.
+Join EACC and the European Railway Clusters Initiative (ERCI) for an action-oriented webinar examining how value-chain resilience is being addressed in the transportation sector, using the rail industry as a strategic case study.

 Value-chain resilience ultimately depends on reliable access to raw materials and critical inputs, supported by a mix of complementary approaches—from diversification and strategic partnerships to circularity, alternative production, stockpiling, and stronger cross-tier transparency and coordination.